 The entire project is a labor of love without any real funding.
 Miyuki relies instead on the many friendships and alliances she has made after years of working in the community.

-By educating local residents and students and raising their awareness of the hierbas_y_especiasdamaging effects of contaminated food and water, Miyuki is creating a
+By educating local residents and students and raising their awareness of the damaging effects of contaminated food and water, Miyuki is creating a

 counterweight to governmental and corporate indifference.
 Knowledge is a form of empowerment, and as the Vida y Victoria garden project grows, it is offering a hopeful light for the future.
 It gives locals the knowledge they need to participate effectively in the ongoing fight to stop the poisoning of their river and its entire watershed ecosystem.